 The Beneficiary is required to send periodic financial management reports justifying the use of any expenditure.
-These financial reports of maximum 600 words should be submitted annually and at the end of the project (simultaneous with the scientific reports).
+These financial reports of maximum 600 words should be submitted annually and at the end of the project (in parallel with the scientific reports).
 A template for the financial progress report will be provided.

-If the project involves more than one legal entity, the host institution of the coordinator must provide a consolidated cost claim.
+If the Project involves more than one legal entity, the Beneficiary must provide a consolidated cost claim.